eannefawcett/Classifying-Gene-Locus-by-Protein-Composition/README.md

 1. A **_Jupyter Notebook_** containing any code you've written for this project.

-2. A **_Blog Post_** explaining your problem/dataset, along with your process, methodology, and findings.
+2. A **_Blog Post_** explaining your problem/dataset, along with your process, methodology, and findings in the project or on a technical topic you learned in the module.

 3. An **_"Executive Summary" PowerPoint Presentation_** that gives a brief overview of your problem/dataset, and each step of the OSEMN process.